CNeiheisel/easybuild_local/README.md

 mv R-4.4.1-gfbf-2023b.eb easyconfigs
 ```

-Open the file:
+Change the directory to easyconfigs and open the R file:

 ```
+cd easyconfigs
 vi R-4.4.1-gfbf-2023b.eb
 ```
-Make the following edits to include intel-16 (press 'i' to enter Insert mode):
+Add the versionsuffix to include intel-16 (press 'i' to enter Insert mode):

 ```
+name = 'R'
 version = '4.4.1'
 versionsuffix = 'intel16'
 ```
 Press Esc and enter :wq to save and close the file.

-Save a copy of the file to include intel16:
+Exit from the easyconfigs folder and save a copy of the R file to include intel16 in the name:

 ```
+cd ..
 cp R-4.4.1-gfbf-2023b.eb R-4.4.1-gfbf-2023b-intel16.eb
 ```